-Composite Pmi in Germany averaged 53.12 points from 2013 until 2020, reaching an all time high of 59 points in January of 2018 and a record low of 17.40 points in April of 2020.
+Composite PMI in Germany averaged 53.06 points from 2013 until 2021, reaching an all time high of 59 points in January of 2018 and a record low of 17.40 points in April of 2020.
 This page provides the latest reported value for - Germany Composite PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-Germany Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.
+Germany Composite PMI - data, historical chart, forecasts and calendar of releases - was last updated on February of 2021.

-Composite Pmi in Germany is expected to be 49.40 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Composite Pmi in Germany to stand at 53.30 in 12 months time.
-In the long-term, the Germany Composite PMI is projected to trend around 53.00 points in 2021 and 54.00 points in 2022, according to our econometric models.
+Composite PMI in Germany is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Composite PMI in Germany to stand at 53.00 in 12 months time.
+In the long-term, the Germany Composite PMI is projected to trend around 54.00 points in 2022, according to our econometric models.